 It would be a tragedy to let this season of grace go by without taking some time for extended prayer and reflection.
 So we have put together for you a Triduum Guide by Dr. Marcellino D'Ambrosio, Ph.D. which offers suggestions for prayers during these holy days.
 We also have compiled for you "A Practical Guide to the Liturgies of Holy Week" by Thomas Richstatter, O.F.M.
-And if you want to follow the Papal Holy Week Liturgies presided over by Benedict XVI, they will be available online in a live video and audio stream.
-We give you the link.

 So steal away for as much time as you can and let the Spirit help you pick and choose which devotions will best help you make the most of this special time.

 To celebrate the Eucharist, says Father Thomas Rosica, CSB, is to commit oneself to a discipleship that "remembers" Jesus, not only in the ritual breaking of the bread and sharing the cup, but also in the "imitation" of Jesus, in the ongoing breaking of one's own body and spilling of one's own blood "in remembrance" of Jesus."

 From Jerusalem, Paul Dion, STL presents to you his Holy Thursday report "Do this in memory of me."
 It is part of our Holy Week from the Holy Land Series that brings you today to the actual place where it all happened some 2,000 years ago.